JamesTiberiusKirk/team5agile/Sprint_1/README.md

 N/A

 ### Summary of Conversation:
+Created Manifesto.
 Reading over brief, setting out plan, discussing requirements and beginning work on user stories.
 Creating a draft with user stories descriptions and considering team priorities.
 Set up slack for communication and agreed meetup point and time.

 ---
 ## 23/01/20 Day [2] - Scrum Meeting summary example